atomix/atomix.github.io/atomix/docs/getting-started.md

 CompletableFuture<Atomix> future = replica.open();
 ```

-Since all of the Atomix APIs are fully asynchronous, `open()` returns a [CompletableFuture] which we can use to wait for the replica to successfully start:
+`open()` returns a [CompletableFuture] which we can use to wait for the replica to successfully start:

 ```java
 future.join();
 ```

+{:.callout .callout-info}
+All of the Atomix APIs are [fully asynchronous](/atomix/docs/threading-model/#asynchronous-api-usage), allowing users to perform multiple operations concurrently.
+The [CompletableFuture] API can still be used in a synchronous manner by using the blocking on the `get` or `join` methods, such as above.

 To establish a cluster, a replica will need to be opened on each of the member addresses defined above.